mariadb-edwardstoever/mariadb_schema_transporter/README.md

 ```

 ## Cross Version Compatibility
-Transporting a schema from and to the same version of Mariadb server will always work.
+Transporting a schema to the same version of Mariadb server will always work.
 It is possible to transport from one version to a different version in some cases.
 The following table indicates where transporting across versions will work.
 All versions of 11.8 are not working yet because of bug MDEV-36827.
 ```
 +-------------+---------+---------+----------+---------+------------+
 |             | TO 10.5 | TO 10.6 | TO 10.11 | TO 11.4 | TO 11.8    |